Special Issues and Forums

 Highlight Ongoing Clinical Topics and Relevant Research

-ASHA welcomes proposals for themed Special Issues and Forums that highlight ongoing clinical topics or research of relevance to the field.
+ASHA welcomes proposals for themed Special Issues and Forums.
 Special Issues and Forums provide an excellent opportunity to review an addressed topic, examine previously unaddressed aspects, propose and develop new approaches, exchange perspectives and encourage new lines of research.

 Why Special Issues and Forums?